 Investment Advice and Portfolio Management

-Please note that Rules Part 2 is not available in the 1st semester
+Please note that Legislation and Rules Part 1 are not available in the 2nd semester

 The examinations are held in Johannesburg, Durban and Cape Town.